bisdn/bisdn.github.io/setup_physical.md

 ### I. Install the management switch
 If you are using a pre-existing management switch (prerequisites item 3) to carry the Basebox control traffic:
 - dedicate 4 ports on your management switch to the Basebox setup.
-The 4 ports must be on the same VLAN, separating the setup from other types of traffic.
+The 4 ports must be on the same VLAN, separating them from other types of traffic.

 If you are introducing a dedicated switch for this role:
 - mount it and connect it before proceeding.